riotkit-org/backup-repository/README.md

 - Kubernetes (if wanting to use Kubernetes)
 - PostgreSQL
 - About 128Mb ram for small scale usage (**Note**: _We use Argon2di and performing file uploads + calculations on buffers_)
-- Storage provider (S3, GCS, Min.io, local filesystem, and others supported by https://gocloud.dev/howto/blob/#services)
+- Storage provider (S3, GCS, Min.io, local filesystem, or others supported by https://gocloud.dev/howto/blob/#services)

 **Support:**
 - Any Kubernetes 1.20+